mobilemind/js2uri/README.md

 Lint and test your code using [grunt][grunt].

 ## Release History
+1.3.16: May 15, 2015 - update license info in `package.json` to use new property and SPDX

 1.3.15: April 4, 2015 - update devDependencies and copyright info

 1.3.14: February 13, 2015 - work with node engine 0.10.x - 0.12.x